Anti-Inflammatory Diet Plan →

 Fall’s favorite fruit, apples, are even sweeter when they’re baked with caramelized coconut sugar, chopped nuts, spices, and apple cider!

 This dessert is a version of an old family recipe for spiced hot fruit bake.
-But this is paleo friendly and healthy.
+But this is paleo-friendly and healthier.
+Healthyish—by no means is this a superfood recipe.

-Plus, it’s easy to make, and delicious.
+It’s easy to make, and delicious.
 You can enjoy this as is, or use the baked apple slices in a tart, or as a topping for waffles, paleo pancakes, oatmeal, or ice cream.

-• butter – if you want to keep it lactose-free, use vegan butter or ghee
+• Butter – If you want to keep it lactose-free, use vegan butter or ghee

-• cinnamon and nutmeg – apple pie spice or pumpkin spice are great substitutes, because both of those blends include cinnamon and nutmeg!
+• Cinnamon and nutmeg – Apple pie spice or pumpkin spice are great substitutes, because both of those blends include cinnamon and nutmeg!

-• vanilla extract – if you want to add a nutty taste, almond extract is a great choice
+• Vanilla extract – If you want to add a nutty taste, almond extract is a great choice

-• maple syrup – honey works great as well
+• Maple syrup – Honey works great as well.

-• sliced baking apples – I use a combination of red and green.
+• Sliced baking apples – I use a combination of red and green.
 Firmer apples like Granny Smith and Gala will hold up better.
 If you want more of a chunky applesauce texture, choose a softer flesh apple, like McIntosh or Golden Delicious

-• OPTIONAL toasted nuts – choose your favorite.
+• OPTIONAL toasted nuts – Choose your favorite.
 Walnuts, pecans, or almonds all taste great with baked apple slices

 Watch this quick video to see just how easy this sweet treat is to make.